 We suggest that you wear something loose, comfortable and warm.
 Where possible, avoid wearing metal items such as watches, jewellery and clothes with metal fastenings.
 We may give you a hospital gown to wear whilst in the department.
-If you need assistance getting changed, please bring a relative or friend to help you.

 Can I bring someone with me?